RohanKhanBD/transformer/README.md

 You have two options for tokenization:

 ### Option A: Use Mistral's Pre-trained Tokenizer (Recommended)
-Skip the tokenizer training step and use the `--load_mistral_tokenizer=True` flag in subsequent steps.
+Skip the tokenizer training step and use the `--load_mistral_tokenizer` flag in subsequent steps.
 This leverages Mistral's proven vocabulary and is great for quick experimentation and production use.

 **Setup:** Download only the `tokenizer.json` file (not the model weights) from [Mistral-Nemo-Base-2407](https://huggingface.co/mistralai/Mistral-Nemo-Base-2407/tree/main) and place it in your project directory.